 How do you prepare for a planning meeting?

 Every NDIS plan is individualised.
-To make sure you get the best plan possible that suits your needs and goals, it’s important to take the time to think about your life in the following questions:
+To make sure you get the best plan possible that suits your goals, it’s important to take the time to think about your life and the following questions:

 What formal supports are you currently receiving?